sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Implement functions to check whether a certain combination is possible（Completed the check rule of single card）#35

 ## Weimin Yang
- - define circularlinkedlist to make sure this is a turn-based game # 48
+ - define circularlinkedlist to make sure this is a turn-based game #48
- - user can update their profit # 49
+ - user can update their profit #49

 # Week3(April 10 - April 16)
 ## Jing Cao
 - Implement interceptor to config route to check user login status #50

+## Weimin Yang
+ - Landlord campaign, including notifying players to campaign for landlord and confirming landlord #26